 - C/C++ export to makefiles (e.g. make, cmake)

 - C/C++ export to IDE’s (e.g. Code::Blocks, Eclipse, Visual Studio)

 - C/C++ source code checking using cppcheck (including html reports)

 - Create installers using NSIS

-	The code snippet below provides an example on how the export function from the waftools package can be added to (top) level wscript file of a (your) concrete build solution:
+Follwing provides an example on how the export function from the waftools can be added to (top) level wscript file of a concrete build solution:

-	Using this code snippet, the meta-data for the program hello can be exported to foreign (build) formats outside of the waf build environment using the export command:
+Based on the example above, the meta-data for the program hello can be exported to foreign (build) formats outside of the Waf build environment using the export command:

 waf configure waf export --codeblocks